johanlkarlsson/healthy-rhythm/index.md

 - We do **not** collect, transmit, or share any personal data
 - We do **not** use analytics or tracking technologies
 - We do **not** require account creation or login
-- We do **not** access HealthKit, location, contacts, or any other sensitive data

 ## Optional Features